lekoala/silverstripe-foundation-emails/README.md

 To define your base styles, override FoundationEmailStyles.ss.

 To define your own headers and footers, override FoundationEmailFooter and FoundationEmailHeader.

+By default, the email template is using inspired by Litmus "ceej" templates.
+These includes are suffixed with "ceej".
+If you want to revert to stock templates (those provided by default by Foundation), you can simply change your layout and use the templates without the suffix.

 Consistent ChangePassword and ForgotPassword templates
 ==================